Praesentia/MedKitSecurity-Swift/README.md

 ## Synopsis

-MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

-SecurityKitAOS is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain, MedKitMIP and SecurityKit.
-SecurityKitAOS implements the SecurityKit SecurityManager protocol for Apple Operating Systems (AOS), including iOS and macOS.
+SecurityKitAOS implements the SecurityKit protocols for Apple Operating Systems (AOS), including iOS and macOS.

 ## Prerequisites

 ### iOS

 * iOS 10.3 or higher
-* Xcode 9.0 beta 2 (9M137d) or higher
+* Xcode 9.0 or higher

 ### macOS

 * macOS 10.12 or higher
-* Xcode 9.0 beta 2 (9M137d) or higher
+* Xcode 9.0 or higher

 ## Dependencies